lsv62/DipTrace/source/pcb-designing.rst

 .. glossary::

     File
-        Recover Board -  recover the latest project version
+        Recover Board --  recover the latest project version

     Placement
-        * Arrange Components - components will be arranged according to the placement settings near the design center
+        * Arrange Components -- components will be arranged according to the placement settings near the design center

     View
-        * Component Markings - set reference designators visibility
+        * Component Markings -- set reference designators visibility
-        * Units - change the measurement units
+        * Units -- change the measurement units
-        * Precision - configure precision of all the values in the project
+        * Precision -- configure precision of all the values in the project
-        * Origin - see the origin point
+        * Origin -- see the origin point
-        * Mirror - see how the bottom layer actually looks like
+        * Mirror -- see how the bottom layer actually looks like
+        * Customize Grid -- configure the list of available grids

     Objects
-        * Place Ratline -  create a pad-to-pad connections visually
+        * Place Ratline --  create a pad-to-pad connections visually
-        * Place Board Outline - place the board outline on the design area
+        * Place Board Outline -- place the board outline on the design area
-        * Board Points - n Add, Insert and Delete key points
+        * Board Points -- n Add, Insert and Delete key points
-        * Delete Board - delete the outline polygon
+        * Delete Board -- delete the outline polygon

     Route
-        * Connection Manager - add, delete or rename nets, as well as add or delete pads to/from the nets
+        * Connection Manager -- add, delete or rename nets, as well as add or delete pads to/from the nets
-        * Lock Net Structure - protect the net structure from accidental change
+        * Lock Net Structure -- protect the net structure from accidental change
         * Current Autorouter
-            * Shape Router - the best option for complex and simple designs
+            * Shape Router -- the best option for complex and simple designs
-            * Grid Router - options for jumper wires
+            * Grid Router -- options for jumper wires
-            * Run DRC after autorouting - switch on design rules check
+            * Run DRC after autorouting -- switch on design rules check
-        * Autorouter Setup - set up the autorouter
+        * Autorouter Setup -- set up the autorouter
-        * Route Setup - the trace width and clearance between traces
+        * Route Setup -- the trace width and clearance between traces
-        * Run Autorouter - route the circuit board
+        * Run Autorouter -- route the circuit board
-        * Layer Setup - add, edit, create or delete a layer
+        * Layer Setup -- add, edit, create or delete a layer
-        * Via styles - set via type and size
+        * Via styles -- set via type and size
         * Manual Routing
+            * Add Traces -- start routing
+            * Edit Traces -- y left-click on the trace and drag it to another location and drop it
+            * Free Trace Editing -- edit traces without any restrictions
-        * Unroute All - completely unroute nets
+        * Unroute All -- completely unroute nets
         * Net Classes

     Verification
-        * Check Design Rules - verifies object sizes, length/phase parameters o f highspeed nets, and clearances between different objects
+        * Check Design Rules -- verifies object sizes, length/phase parameters o f highspeed nets, and clearances between different objects
-        * Design Rules - change design rules
+        * Design Rules -- change design rules

 HotKey
 --------------